kpuryear/Puryear_Metis/Project1/README.md

 ### Decoding the Problem and Planning Our Approach
 My partner and I unpacked WTWY's request and determined that we were looking for locations that optimize 3 distinct factors:
-* very busy subway stations
+* Very busy subway stations
-* wealthy populations
+* Wealthy populations
-* regions with an interest in tech
+* Regions with an interest in tech

 To utilize those distinct factors, we approached the data from 3 different angles: